Paul Anderson (weightlifter): Training routines

-Power training routine circa 1955-57.
+Power training routine circa 1955–57.
 Gallagher's earlier date (1955) is disputed by Charles Poliquin, who places it after Paul turned professional following the 1956 Summer Olympics in December of that year.
-This dating is supported by the fact that Paul spent much of 1954 recovering from a car accident in which he suffered a hip injury and several broken ribs and Paul's own statement that he only trained the bench press regularly from 1955-1957 and again later in 1965.
+This dating is supported by the fact that Paul spent much of 1954 recovering from a car accident in which he suffered a hip injury and several broken ribs and Paul's own statement that he only trained the bench press regularly from 1955 to 1957 and again later in 1965.